meh430/ShareEasy/README.md

 # ShareEasy
-A react app that allows users to quickly and easily share fairly large files.
+[ShareEasy](https://meh430.github.io/ShareEasy/) is a react app that allows users to quickly and easily share fairly large files.